chbakar26/github-final-project/simple-interest-calculator/CODE_OF_CONDUCT.md

 # Contributor Covenant Code of Conduct
+Project maintainers are responsible for clarifying the standards of acceptable behavior
 ## Our Pledge

 We as members, contributors, and leaders pledge to make participation in our